MSchostag/Kallisto_transcriptomics/README.md

 First you would need to install MiniConda.
 Go to https://docs.conda.io/en/latest/miniconda.html#linux-installers

-Get the newest version with 64-bit.
+Find the newest version with 64-bit.
 Right-click and copy the hyperlink.

 In terminal, download the file:
 ```bash